 (Always including specific units of measurement).

-We should make this map as easy to follow as possible, with every element exhaustively defined, instead of turning it into an ever more difficult puzzle fit only for geniuses and subject to simple errors even they have a hard time avoiding.
+We should make our maps as easy to follow as possible, with every element exhaustively defined, instead of turning them into ever more difficult puzzles fit only for geniuses and subject to simple errors even they have a hard time avoiding.